Classes

 On Zoom · Sept 30, 2023 · 1 PM to 4 PM ET

 It’s entirely possible to write factually about complex family history and harms while making space for creativity.
-Come explore ways of integrating empiricism, feeling, and imagination.
-Bring a pen, notebook, and index cards.
+We explored ways of integrating empiricism, feeling, and imagination.
+We brought a pen, notebook, and index cards.
 Also, facts, questions, feelings, intuitions, synchronicities, speculations, and a sense of play.
 Limited to 15 students.
 Scholarships available.

 Ancestors, Inspiration, and the Thinning Veil: A Ritual